Ismail Ibn Sharif: Construction

-In the economic sphere, Moulay Ismail built within his citadel the Heri es-Swani (also spelled Heri es-Souani), a major storehouse of foodstuffs which was fed by wells, and the Agdal or Sahrij Reservoir which was dug in order to ensure a regular water supply for the gardens of Meknes.
+In the economic sphere, Moulay Ismail built within his citadel the Heri es-Swani (also spelled Heri es-Souani), a major storehouse of foodstuffs which was fed by wells, and the Agdal or Sahrij Reservoir which was dug to ensure a regular water supply for the gardens of Meknes.
 Ambassadors were received in the Qubbat al-Khayyatin pavilion which he built at the end of the seventeenth century.
 He also built prisons to hold criminals, Christian slaves, and prisoners of war.
 Finally, Ismail built or restored in Meknes a large number of mosques, madrasas, public squares, kasbahs, fountains, city gates, and gardens.
 Construction continued throughout his whole reign.

 In the military sphere, Ismail ordered the construction of a network of sixty-seven fortresses, which lined the main roads and surrounded mountainous areas.
 Meknes was protected by forty kilometers of walls, pierced by twenty gatehouses.
 Control over the eastern part of the country was ensured by the construction of many strong forts along the border with Ottoman Algeria.
 Others were built in the territory of individual tribes, to maintain peace.
 He also built defensive structures along the route from the Oasis of Touat to the Chenguit provinces, and reorganised or rebuilt the walls of some cities on the model of Oujda.
 Garrisons of the Black Guards were protected by the construction of Kasbahs in major population centers, modeled on the Kasbah of Gnawa in Salé.